sikaeducation/curriculum/courses/301/standards/integrate-routing-react/topics/react-nested-routes/README.md

 # React Router: Nested Routing

+Often, your routes need to have sub-routes, such display a specific comments for a specific post: `/posts/23423/comments`.
+React router handles this kind of nested routing by adding an additional `<Switch>` within a view that's been routed.

 ## URL Conventions

 Most URLs in SPAs are based around resources and IDs.
 Resources are names for types of items, and IDs are anything that can uniquely identify a single item within those.
 When designing nested URLs in an app, observe the following conventions: